ijonas/daily-stacker/README.md

 ## Accomplishments that we're proud of

-I'm not finished the MVP yet.
-Its still in developement until the Hackathon submission date.
+Learning Solidity and getting a least a fair bit along the way to project completion.
+At the ripe old age of almost 50, joined my first hackathon.
+Old dog, new tricks.

 ## What we learned

 * EVM platforms are massive environment to innovate on.
 * Solidity itself is reasonably easy to learn, however running smart contracts on the blockchain is hard.
+The ERC-20 Approval pattern is often a stumbling block.
+* Team up with people.
+You can't do it all.

 ## What's next for Daily Stacker

 * Deploy to Polygon and other L2s for cheaper gas costs but that depends on the availability of Chainlink Keepers support on those chains.
+Update: Keepers are now available on Polygon.
 * I'd like integrate something like [ramp.network](https://ramp.network/) to provide a fiat onramp straight into Daily Stacker
 * Improve the UI.
+* Develop a mechanism whereby the protocol buys the LINK token to support itself, paid for by the users of the protocol.
-* Integrate yield-generating protocols that will earn a yield whilst the funds are under management.
+* Integrate yield-generating protocols that will earn a yield whilst the funds are staked but not spent.

 ## Note

 Daily Stacker was born as part of the [Chainlink Fall 2021 Hackathon](https://chain.link/hackathon) where it was entered as a Solo Project.

-## Reference
+## To Do

-### Kovan Token Addresses

-Tokens
-* UNI  - 0x1f9840a85d5af5bf1d1762f925bdaddc4201f984
-* DAI  - 0x4f96fe3b7a6cf9725f59d353f723c1bdb64ca6aa
-* WETH - 0xd0a1e359811322d97991e03f863a0c30c2cf029c
-* LINK - 0xa36085F69e2889c224210F603D836748e7dC0088

-Uniswap v2 Router - 0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D
-Sushiswap v2 Router - 0x1b02dA8Cb0d097eB8D57A175b88c7D8b47997506

-Toptip: Always send WETH to the Staker contract instead of ETH.
+Daily Stacker is currently not a working piece of software.
+Unfortunately it is not demonstrable.

+### Phase 1 - To get to MVP Demo
+- [ ] Implement Chainlink Keepers
+- [ ] Get working Dapp UI
+    - [ ] Fix Token Balances
+    - [ ] Improve layout and colours

+I would've liked to have gotten here for the end of the Chainlink hackathon.

+### Phase 2 - To get to Unaudited Beta on Testnet and into user's hands
+- [ ] Write more tests
+- [ ] Get working Dapp UI
+    - [ ] Add some branding & pizazz, roll it in glitter.
+    - [ ] Write UI tests.
+- [ ] Add Bentobox support to reduce gas costs
+- [ ] Write more tests
+- [ ] Move to Polygon Mumbai testnet

+### Phase 3 - Deploy to Polygon mainnet
+- [ ] Incorporate static analysis and security testing tools into test framework
+- [ ] Incorporate CI-server for testing and deployment
+- [ ] Get code audited
+- [ ] Fix audit issues
+- [ ] Deploy to Polygon mainnet